 Adjusting the Mower Belt Idler Spring Length

-- 1. Loosen the jam nut (C).

-- 2. Turn the adjustment nut (D) until a measurement of 7-1/4" (18,42 cm) is achieved.

-- 3. Retighten the jam nut.
+- 1. Loosen the jam nut (C, Figure 39) on the anchor eyebolt (B). - 2.
+Turn the adjustment nut (D) until the measurement as designated in the chart is achieved. - 3.
+Retighten the jam nut.